 In addition to the approved Core course lists, students required to complete any version of the Core Curriculum can use GenEd courses to satisfy the Core equivalent area.
 For more information about using GenEd courses to satisfy Core requirements, click here.

-Descriptions of Core and GenEd courses are available in the printed Undergraduate Course Descriptions catalog published each spring before the registration period for fall courses, and online through the web version of this Bulletin (www.temple.edu/bulletin/ugradbulletin/ucd/ucdtoc.html).
-Because not all approved courses are offered every semester, each semester's Guide to Registration contains a list of Core and GenEd courses being taught that term.
-Lists of newly-approved Core courses, other changes and notices, additional information about the Core, and an e-mail link for questions are available on the Core web site (www.temple.edu/vpus/ucc/index.htm).
+Descriptions of Core and GenEd courses are published in the Undergraduate Course Descriptions catalog available online through the web version of this Bulletin (www.temple.edu/bulletin/ugradbulletin/ucd/ucdtoc.html).
+Because not all approved courses are offered every semester, each semester's Course Schedule contains a list of Core and GenEd courses being taught that term.
+Lists of newly-approved Core courses, other changes and notices, and additional information about the Core are available on the Transfer and Core web site (www.temple.edu/vpus/transfer/TransferCore.htm).

 Writing-intensive courses are identified by their course numbers.
 Any course ending in "96," "97," or "98" is an approved Writing-intensive course.

 Current students can find courses that fulfill other Core areas by using the following tools: